Buchanan Street subway station

-Buchanan Street subway station is a station on the Glasgow Subway in Scotland.
+Buchanan Street subway station (Sràid Bhochanain) is a station on the Glasgow Subway in Scotland.
 It serves the major shopping thoroughfare of Buchanan Street, and is one of two stations on the Subway (along with St Enoch) that directly serve the city centre.
 Close to Buchanan Bus Station and providing interchange with Glasgow Queen Street railway station via a travelator, it is the busiest station on the Subway, with 2.48 million passengers recorded in 2024.

 When built in 1896 the station had a single island platform serving both tracks.
 An additional side platform was added as part of the 1977-1980 modernisation scheme.
 A glass wall was added on one side of the island platform to prevent access to the train that is boarding at the side platform.
 Each platform has a single stairway linking it to the ticket hall, causing congestion during peak hours due to conflicting passenger movements in the same space.
 The station was closed in 2002 as a result of the Glasgow floods with trains continuing to run without stopping at the station.